JustinMBerry/Portfolio/README.md

 Capable: SQL, Python

 ## Awards and Recognition
-Commitment & Accountability Award (September 2023): Recieved recognition for consistently demonstrating outstanding commitment and accountability while working on several projects.
+Commitment & Accountability Award (September 2023): Received recognition for consistently demonstrating outstanding commitment and accountability while working on several projects.

 Thank you for visiting my GitHub portfolio.
 I hope you find it insightful.